Man Utd & Liverpool fans to hold minute's applause for Ronaldo following loss of Portugal international's b...

 Man Utd & Liverpool fans to hold minute's applause for Ronaldo following loss of Portugal international's baby boy

-Liverpool and Manchester United fans will unite in a fan-led minute of applause in support of Cristiano Ronaldo following the death of his newborn son.
+Liverpool and Manchester United fans will unite in a fan-led minute of applause in support of Cristiano Ronaldo and his family following the death of his newborn son.

 The supporters will make the gesture in the seventh minute of Tuesday's Premier League match between the sides at Anfield.